8 Restaurants to Try in Springfield, Virginia

 Who doesn't love a seafood shack, especially if it’s serving up huge portions of seafood with hushpuppies and fries?
 Try the Gulf shrimp, grilled salmon, and their famous crab cakes.
 Willie T’s is pretty new to Springfield’s dining scene.
 You might miss it unless you know it's a pop-up tucked into the larger restaurant, Austin Grill.

-It’s good to live in an area with so many diverse food options.
+Living in an area with so many diverse food options is good.
 If you choose to live in Springfield’s neighborhoods, you’ll always have access to local food with global influences!

-In the beautiful neighborhood of Shannon Station, this home puts you close to everything you could possibly need during your time in the National Capital Region: restaurants, grocery stores, gyms, libraries, and shopping.
+In the beautiful neighborhood of Shannon Station, this home puts you close to everything you could need in the National Capital Region: restaurants, grocery stores, gyms, libraries, and shopping.
 In addition, you’ll find an easy commute to wherever you’re stationed in the D.C. area, as the commuter slugline parking, the VRE Station, and Springfield Metro are mere minutes away.